Test disk access speed for a Java application

 - Pick the average of the results to assess and review our Grading the Results section for further info on how to determine the results of the speed tests.

 For example in JIRA, disk access performance is particularly important due to the heavy use of disk I/O to the indexes, because they are read each time a search is made and written each time an update to an issue is committed (see Troubleshoot index problems in Jira server for further information).

 This basic test will perform the open, read/write, close, and delete operations 1000 times to a temporary file in the

 java.io.tmpdir directory for each measurement, reporting the results as in the assessment section below.
-This test is the closest we can get to simulating the performance of a Java process when it comes to accessing the file system, allowing it to be an accurate measurement for the application performance when utilising the disk.
+This test is the closest we can get to simulating the performance of a Java process when it comes to accessing the file system, allowing it to be an accurate measurement for the application performance when utilizing the disk.
 Other disk measurement tools may provide different results if they do not measure the specific performance of the Java JDK/JRE.

 The Java source can be found within the JAR - if the file is uncompressed it can be viewed.